farm-ng/tractor/doc/index.rst

 Overview
 ========

-Farm-ng is a robotics company based in Watsonville, CA whose mission is to scale sustainable farming through the development of technology that supports farmers who practice it.
+farm-ng is a robotics company based in Watsonville, CA whose mission is to scale sustainable farming through the development of technology that supports farmers who practice it.

 See  :doc:`applications` for our open-source applications in agriculture and computer vision.

 See  :doc:`libraries` for our open-source software libraries.

-See :doc:`installation` and :doc:`tutorials` to give it a test drive.

-See :doc:`contributing` to contribute to the effort.
+See :doc:`getting_started` for tutorials.

-For further conversation, please find us on `Github <https://github.com/farm-ng/tractor>`_, or <TODO>.
+Please find us on `Github <https://github.com/farm-ng/tractor>`_ to contribute, open issues, and review changes.

 .. toctree::
    :maxdepth: 1